-Conversely, PNAs in result nominals are predicted to be licensed by logophoric binding as confirmed by (137), which contrasts with (135).
+Conversely, PNAs in result nominals are predicted to be licensed by logophoric binding as confirmed by (125), which contrasts with (123).

-(137) John confessed that the media's descriptions of himself are always disturbing to him.
-In (137), the noun description is pluralized, which according to Grimshaw, is incompatible with the process reading.
-This implies that the NP lacks a subject here, so that logophoric binding is possible.
-As its antecedent John is appropriately construed as the logophoric center in (137) (vs. (135), see fn.
-51), himself is thus correctly predicted to be licensed.
+(125) John confessed that the media's descriptions of himself are always disturbing to him.

+In (125), the noun description is pluralized, which according to Grimshaw, is incompatible with the process reading.
+This implies that the NP need not have a subject here, so that logophoric binding is possible.
+As its antecedent John is appropriately construed as the logophoric center in (125) (vs. (123), see fn.
+56), himself is thus correctly predicted to be licensed.

-Returning now to PNAs in the narrow sense (recall fn.
-3), we hypothesize in (138) that the genitive can qualify as the subject of NP when it is interpreted as the creator (cf. Chomsky 1986, Asudeh & Keller 2001, Davies & Dubinsky 2003, Jaeger 2004, Ahn 2015, i.a.), thus implying that picture nouns can count as complex event nominals in the sense of Grimshaw (1990).
-By creator, we mean the agent responsible for the entity denoted by the noun, such as a photographer or painter (in the case of e.g. picture or portrait) or an author, writer or teller (in the case of e.g. book or story), for example.
-We further hypothesize (pace Davies & Dubinsky 2003) that this holds whether the picture noun is interpreted as concrete or abstract (see discussion in fn.
-76 and 81).
+Returning now to picture NPs in the narrow sense (recall fn.
+3), we hypothesize in (126) that the genitive can qualify as the subject of a picture NP when it is interpreted as the creator (cf. Chomsky 1986, Asudeh & Keller 2001, Davies & Dubinsky 2003, Jaeger 2004, Ahn 2015, i.a.).
+By creator, we mean the agent responsible for the informational content (of the entity) denoted by the noun, such as a photographer or painter (in the case of e.g. picture or portrait) or an author, writer or teller (in the case of e.g. book or story), for example.
+We further hypothesize (pace Davies & Dubinsky 2003 and Runner 2007) that this holds whether the picture noun is interpreted as concrete or result (see discussion in fn.
+62).
+Like Runner (2007) (inspired by Davies & Dubinsky 2003, see fn.
+20), we thus distinguish between two possible types of argument structure for picture nouns (i.e. picture nouns with or without subjects), but unlike Runner (2007), we do not take this difference to correlate with the concrete/result distinction (see further details in the next section).

-(138) Subject of picture nouns:
+(126) Subject of picture nouns:

-The subject of a picture noun phrase must be interpreted as the creator of the entity denoted by the noun.
+The subject of a picture noun phrase (when there is one) must be interpreted as the creator of informational content of the entity denoted by the noun.

-This hypothesis is not sufficient to account for the contrast in (61) repeated below in (139).
+This hypothesis is not sufficient to account for the contrast in (61) repeated below in (127).

-(139) a. √/?
-Joei destroyed Harryk's book about himselfi. b. ?/ Joei wrote Harryk's book about himselfi.
+(127) a. ✓/?
+Joe_i destroyed Harry_k's book about himself_i. b. ?/ Joe_i wrote Harry_k's book about himself_i.

-The creator interpretation of Harry is possible only in (139)a given that the creator must be Joe in (139)b due to the presence of the creation verb.
-Under our current hypothesis, we would thus expect the contrast to go in the other direction: the logophoric interpretation of himself as Joe could be blocked by the subject interpretation of Harry only in (139)a, not in (139)b.
-As we will see in section 2.2.4, the actual contrast is due to several additional factors interacting with our hypothesis:
+The creator interpretation of Harry is possible only in (127)a given that the creator must be Joe in (127)b due to the presence of the creation verb.
+Under our current hypothesis, we would thus expect the contrast to go in the other direction: the logophoric interpretation of himself as Joe could be blocked by the subject interpretation of Harry only in (127)a, not in (127)b.
+As we will see in section 2.2.4, the actual contrast is due to several additional factors interacting with our hypothesis: the possible implicitness of subjects of NP, the obligatoriness vs. optionality of subjects of NP depending on the environment, and the fact that in English, a subject of NP and a possessor cannot be realized simultaneously if they are disjoint.
+To explain these factors, we first need to examine the consequences of the generalizations in (117) for possessorless PNAs.